dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2592: Death penalty is a costly process with drawbacks.
+### T2592: The death penalty process is costly and time-consuming.

 |Support|
 |---|